swaits/vivaldi-nc/README.md

 ### Examples

-The repository includes an example which loads a n-to-n latency sample from PlanetLab and iterates on `NetworkCoordinate`s until some low-enough mean error is reached.
+The repository includes an example which loads a 490 node N-to-N latency sample from PlanetLab and iterates on `NetworkCoordinate`s until some low-enough mean error is reached.
 The output is a JSON array of elements which contain the NC's position, its height (or stem latency estimate), and its estimation of error (lower is better) that look like this: